Twelve Tips to Help Your Child Adjust to School

 7. Stay connected.

 Start your child's day with a five minute snuggle in bed or on the couch, just bringing 100% of your attention to loving her.
 Make sure that every day after school when you're reunited, you have special time with each child to hear all about her day.
 Make sure to schedule in a long snuggle after lights-out to increase her sense of security.

 Most of the time, kids do fine after a few weeks.
 But occasionally, their unhappiness indicates a more serious issue: he’s being bullied, or can’t see the blackboard, or doesn’t understand anything and is afraid to speak up.
 Ask calm questions about his day, listen deeply, and reflect what he tells you so he’ll keep talking.
 Start conversations by reading books about school together; your librarian can be helpful.
-Offer your own positive school stories (“I was so nervous the first week I couldn’t even use the bathroom at school but then I met my best friend Maria and I loved first grade”) and the assurance that he’ll feel right at home soon.
 Do a little pretend play with stuffed animals, acting out a "puppet show" of a little one who doesn't want to go to school, and ask your child "I wonder why he's scared?
 What should we tell him?"
 If you sense a bigger issue that you can’t unearth, it’s time to call the teacher.

 If your child gets teary when you say goodbye, use your goodbye routine and reassure her that she’ll be fine and you’ll be waiting at the end of the day.
 If she continues to have a hard time separating, see if the teacher can give her a special job every morning to ease the transition.

 This is crucial.
-Not seeing you immediately will exacerbate any anxieties.
+Coming out of the school and not seeing you immediately will exacerbate any anxieties.